 How to Cope with your Spouse’s PTSD

 First of all, you must take care of yourself.
 You have likely been giving everything to helping your loved one with the disorder.
 However, caregivers (that’s you) need help and support too!
 Think of the situation like the oxygen masks on airplanes.
 Care for your needs before turning to help others.
-If you’re knocked out, both you and you’re loved one could be lost.
+If you’re knocked out, both you and your loved one could be lost.

 Continue your own social activities.
 Set boundaries with your partner.
 Pursue relaxing and enjoyable endeavors to recharge your batteries.
 Expect to have mixed feelings.
 You won’t always feel positively towards your spouse.
 It’s normal to occasionally get angry or feel resentful and overwhelmed.

 Be a good listener.
 Don’t discount or invalidate your partner’s feelings and experiences.
 Let your loved one know that you are committed to the relationship.
-Marriage and/or family therapy can go a long way towards improving communication and strengthening your relationships.
+Marriage and/or family therapy can go a long way toward improving communication and strengthening your relationships.

-As we continue to remember those who fought for our freedom, remember that sometime, the battle continues long after they arrive back home.
+As we continue to remember those who fought for our freedom, remember that sometimes, the battle continues long after they arrive back home.
 Take the time today to thank a Veteran and their family.

 If you’re struggling with the effects of PTSD in your relationship, schedule an appointment now with Family Therapy Associates of Jacksonville.